martuscellifaria/VHLog/README.md

 Up to this point, VHLog has a console sink, a rotating file sink, a TCP sink and a null sink.
 Multi-sink is also possible, if you call addLogSink multiple times.

 ### Log levels
 The available log levels are DEBUG, INFO, WARNING, ERROR, FATAL.
-There is not yet a possibility of filtering out, but it will be implemented soon.
+Debug level messages can be filtered out by passing a boolean with value false onto the VHLogger constructor.
+The default constructor has it set to true, so debug level messages are active by default.

 ### Next steps
+- Asio/TCP sink as optional, so one do not has to have to clone with recurse-submodules to use VHLog.
 - Add other log sinks (UDP, SysLog...).